HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 The elements of my project that I beleive to be most successful are the immersive detail and ambiance of the room, how the room electronically comes alive and the experience of the book translated into a physical space.
 I really enjoyed this project and how I developed my idea so much through the design process.
 I began with just wanting to create  miniature scene that includes movement and sound.
 However, through the double diamond process, individual ideation and peer input, I have greatly expanded this base idea and created a successful and purposeful project.
 I am also very proud of how i persisted even with countless setbacks and with my minimal knowledge.
 Consequently, I have greatly expanded my knowledge of electronics as i came into this course with no expereince with electronics, circuits, coding or basically anything in that realm.

 On the contrary, I did encounter many setbacks and hurdles within the process which introduces some parts of my project which could be improved.
 I really struggled finding a sufficient sensor input that was reliable but also descrete in the pages of the book.
 But my downfall was immediately going for a complicated tech solution of capacitive touch sensors which were too unreliable.
 If I had gone with a much more simpler option first like circuit switches I would have reduced this process significantly.
 Thus, giving me more time to work on the aesthetic of the book and to streamline or even advance each interaction.
+A physical part of my project that could have been improved is inventing a way so that the pages will not touch and trigger the interactions when not intended.
+I could not think of a way to do this but with more time and research I would have been able to make the book more user friendly.
+I could have also improved on the final fabrication of the wires.
+I intended on puttting them under the balcony but I needed more access to them so i just had the breadboard next to the scene.
+If I wanted to streamline the look more I could have added a wooden box over the breadboard, but this would have just made it more bulky.
+Even without this element I am still happy with the final fabrication as the breadboard is not too visible and this allows me to easily plug in the battery pack and change anything if needed.

 I used a few external research documents to guide my construction of the miniature room elements and to get the electronic technical parts operating correctly.
 As stated earlier in the 'other research' section, I used a tutorial for the miniature record player and the upholstered armchair.
 Adapting these tutorials to cater for electronic components and the materials I had access to, I used them as a rough guideline and to help spark ideas (Materials, methods, aesthetic) on how to physically create these elements.
 I added aspects of my own to fit the aesthetic of my room, such as the sewed dimples on the armchair and the wooden exterior of the record player.
 I also did some research on ways to execute the action on sensors on the page of a book.
 First looking at capacitive touch sensors and closing a circuit with the human body, i used a few online resources to expand my understanding of these methods and help me translate these physical circuits into digital code.
 As I progressed through the touch sesnor testing, I utilised more resources that focused more on triggering the action through touching a pin and 3V.
 Using an animated book tutorial and paper paino tutorial, i was able to recontextualise the physical workings and adapt the code for my specific situation, consequently, finding the most reliable option for the more complicated components such as the speaker and servo.
 Online research was extrfemely helpful during both my design an physical construction process.
 I used pinterest to develop mood boards on the different parts of the process which allowed me to narrow down exactly what I wanted to create, as I was slightly unsure at the begginning.
 Through the related projects, I was inspired to include immense detail and it gave me some ideas of the room i wanted to created and what the story behind the room would entail.
 The related projects both gave me ideas of miniature scenes and interactive books and how I can combine these seperate elements to create my project.
 Overall, through online research of both aesthetic and technical components, I was able to discover similar ideas, expand my individual knowledge and apply the notions conveyed within my own project.